 For direct entry contact the BMC Admissions office at 111-453-4100.

 *This program has a mandatory uniform policy in which Cadets and Officers are required to wear a uniform while in class and at external industry functions.

 Step 2: Requirements for selected applicants:

 All applications will be reviewed by the program area at the application deadline.
 Shortlisted applicants will be contacted for the following:

 Admission is competitive and will be offered to the most qualified applicants.

 Note: Acceptance into the program does not constitute a guarantee by IZUNA that a shipping company will provide a berth for the co-op terms.
-IZUNA will assist cadets with the coordination of requirements for sea terms.
+IZUNA will assist Cadets with the coordination of co-op terms.

 Note: This program does not accept applications from international students.
 View programs that do